 The Center for Expressive Tech (CET) is an award-winning research and teaching center housed in Cal Poly's College of Liberal Arts.
 The primary goal of the CET is to promote critical and creative engagements with new and emerging technologies.
-The CET is dedicated to technology studies, immersive environment design, and community development through technology creation.
-The CET also facilitates research and teaching about digital culture and the creative industries, as well as coordinates cross-cutting projects that entangle the liberal arts, design, and STEM.
+The CET conducts social studies of technology in the tradition of science and technology studies (STS) as well as carries out a range of research and creative projects that highlight the expressive potential of technology and the role of technology in community development.

 Jan.
 2017: "Debating Data Science," a roundtable organized by CET Director Brian Beaton, is being published in a special Science, Technology and Society (STS) issue of RHR (January 2017).

 Jan.
 2017: CET researcher David Askay is presenting new work on crowd-based platforms at the Hawaii International Conference on System Sciences (HICSS-50).

 Jan.
 2017: New CET research on creative uses of mobile devices will be presented at HICSS-50.
 The work was a collaboration between CET and Amelia Acker (U. Texas).
 The work has been nominated for the 2017 Best Paper Prize.

 July 2016: The Center for Expressive Tech has been awarded a federal research grant from the National Science Foundation (NSF) for its work on the social facets and creative potential of data science.

 July 2016: CET Director Brian Beaton has new research being published in Information & Culture (Vol. 51, no. 3) on data science and the emerging field of data criticism.